sygemdev/Majora-s-Mask-3D-Remastered-OST/README.md

 ## Description

+### Note: This project is no longer being worked on.
+Apologies for any disappointment.

 This is a remastered soundtrack for Majora's Mask 3D that is supposed to give the OST a "Wind Waker HD treatment," where many of the samples, mixing, and effects have been revived.
 I used Audacity, Foobar2000, FL Studio, Looping Audio Converter, and various soundfonts and plugins that I will list at a later date.

 ## Links